Governing boards need skilled, motivated people who are committed to making an improvement in our schools.

 Academy Ambassadors provides a free, bespoke service matching business people and professionals with multi-academy trusts looking to strengthen their boards.

-If you are looking for governors for your Academy or if you are interested in becoming an Academy Ambassador yourself visit this website to find out more.
+Find out more if you are looking for governors for your Academy or if you are interested in becoming an Academy Ambassador yourself.

 How much time does it take to be a school governor?